whiprandolph/bestseller/Part 4 - Closing Notes/To Learn More.md

 * _Three forms of integrity_: A deeper dive into integrity, including how to return to integrity after violating someone's trust

-* _What can I do?_: Offers further perspectives for steps people can take towards generating healthy cultures
+* _What can I do?_: Offers further perspectives for steps people can take towards generating healthy nations

 * _Contradictions_: Explores contradictions to the book's core messages that I found during my research.
 Explores how I interpet these actual or apparent contradictions.